benchopt/benchopt/doc/get_started.rst

 Installation
 ------------

-The recommended way to use benchopt is within a conda environment to fully-benefit from all its features.
+The recommended way to use benchopt is within a conda environment to fully benefit from all its features.
 Hence, start by creating a dedicated conda environment and then activate it.

 .. prompt:: bash $